Improving vaccine cold chain integrity with IoT analytics through SAS and NC Collaboratory partnership

 Sobre o SAS

-O SAS é o líder de mercado em Analytics e a maior empresa de software de capital fechado do mundo.
+O SAS é o líder global em Analytics e a maior empresa de software de capital fechado do mundo.
 Fundada em 1976, suas soluções são usadas em mais de 80 mil empresas em todo o planeta, incluindo 93 das top 100 companhias listadas na Fortune Global 500.
 No Brasil, o SAS está presente desde 1996 com escritórios em São Paulo (SP), Rio de Janeiro (RJ) e Brasília (DF), atuando em setores como finanças, telecomunicações, varejo, energia, governo, educação, entre outros.
 A empresa também é mundialmente reconhecida por suas boas práticas de Recursos Humanos, inclusive no Brasil, onde foi incluída seis vezes consecutivas entre os três melhores empregadores do país pelo ranking Top Employers Institute.
 Confira o site: www.sas.com/pt_br

 The NC Collaboratory and SAS are using IoT analytics and sensor data from vaccine storage freezers to strengthen cold chain integrity